 1. Your script: Now it is time to write your own script, for your message.

 2. Timing: Your target should be a recording of between 30 seconds and no more than two minutes.
 How will you know how many words and sentences to write in your script?
 You can test yourself by writing your script, and then see how long it takes you to read it comfortably (not racing through it).
 You could have someone (perhaps at home) time you.

 4.Self-Critique: Check your script against the qualities in the chart below.
-Which column would you put your script?
-Try to meet the awesome qualities.
+Which column would you put your script in?
+Try to meet your awesome qualities.

 Qualities of your audio introduction

 5. Making your recording: Check with your teacher to see which software you will use to make your recording.

 6. Check your audio recording: How did you do?
 Have a couple of friends check this chart after they listen to your recording.
 Find out what you can improve on.
 You may want to record it again before you turn it in.

 7. Reflections: Jot down your thoughts about this experience:

 - What are the advantages and disadvantages of an audio recording to communicate a message?